Ghonem22/Helpful-Codes/Python3 object oriented programming/Ch7, Python Object-oriented Shortcuts/README.md

 # Python Object-oriented Shortcuts

-## What will we cover in this Repositry?
+## What will we cover in this chapter:

 - Built-in functions that take care of common tasks in one call